redpesk-common/spawn-binding/docs/3-configuration.md

 ## spawn-binding AFB hierarchy config

-spawn-binding config depends on afb-controller and people used to redpesk or agl AFB controllers should feel home.
-For the other one config.json as described below remains pretty simple.
+spawn-binding config consists of a JSON file as described below.

-*It is nevertheless highly recommended to check your config.json with a json linter after any modification.*
+*It is highly recommended to check your config.json with a json linter after any modification.*

 ```bash
 # check config.json validity with JQ
 jq < config.json
 ```

-Config.json filename should be place into AFB_SPAWN_CONFIG before starting afb-binder.
-Config can either be a simple filename, a suite of filename separated by ':' or a directory, in which case spawn-binding will take every spawn-*.json file from concerned directory.
+> Note: jq's package should be available within your standard Linux repository

-### top hierarchy
+### Top hierarchy

 * metadata: API name
 * plugins: optional encoder plugin path and names
 * sandbox: access control and command list

-**Minimal configuration sample**
+#### Minimal configuration sample

 ```json
 {